List of contour roads in Toronto: Albion Road

 Albion Road was created as a private road for French teacher Jean du Petit Pont de la Haye (1799–1872) to his estate in the area (the plank road was built in 1846 by Weston Plank Road Company from Musson's Bridge over Humber River to Bolton).
 Originally called Claireville, it was renamed for the Albion Township, which was the eastern third of the present-day (since 1973/1974) limits of Caledon.
 The road is located within Toronto, starting at the intersection of Weston Road and Walsh Avenue (continues eastward as Wilson Avenue) and heads northwest to Albion Road and Steeles Avenue (becoming Regional Road 50).

 The beginning of the road is Walsh Avenue, a short connector between Albion Road and Wilson Avenue.
 The intersection at Weston Road and Walsh Avenue is a ramp with two traffic lights for Albion Road/Walsh Avenue and none for Weston Road.

 Albion Road northwest of Highway 27 was formerly Highway 50, but later became Peel Regional Road 50, York Regional Road 24 and Simcoe County Road 50 due to downloading from the province.
 The northern end of Highway 50 is Ontario Highway 89 by the town of New Tecumseth in Simcoe County.

 Albion Road is served by TTC route 73C and the southern section is served by route 118.
 Until 1990, the section was serviced by the 36 Finch West and 118 Finch via Allen Road, the latter of which was cancelled in 1996 due to low ridership and the opening of Sheppard West station (then named Downsview station), making the route redundant.
+Albion Road is served by Albion stop on Line 6 Finch West.